-Rules for Adult Indoor Soccer
+Rules for Adult Outdoor Soccer

 Full payment is required by the start of the first game of a session or the team will be assessed a late fee and possibly forced to forfeit.
 If full payment is not made by the start of the second game, the team will not be allowed to play any further games until the balance is paid in full.
 All members of a team are jointly responsible for the full payment of the team fee; however, it is the team captain who is ultimately held responsible in the case of overdue, unpaid balances.

 Individuals that sign up will be placed in a 422 SportsPlex database where other teams may contact you to recruit you for their team.
 If you still are not on a team, the 422 SportsPlex will create a team from all the individuals in the database if enough players are available.

 Team rosters must be turned in prior to the first league game.
 Additions and or changes will be permitted prior to the third game.
 Only rostered players can play in seeded play that could result in a team advancing to the championship game and championship games.

 At the discretion of management, a team may claim hardship and add one player after the third game.
 A player may only be added after the third game if an unforeseen circumstance occurs such as but not limited to injury or relocation and a rostered player is unable to play for the remainder of the session.
 Proof of hardship must be provided in writing.
 Examples include a doctor’s note and employment acceptance letter.

 Any player on a roster that is found to be illegal will forfeit all the games for the team during that season.
 It is the responsibility of the team to know which players are legal or illegal.
 Management reserves the right to check the identifications of any player on a player roster to check and see if they are legal players under management guidelines.